TimotheeJeannin/ProviGen/README.md

 ProviGen will create a table for each contract class.
 The table name will be the last path segment of the contract's content uri.

+### Notifications and observers

+ProviGen fully supports the uri notification mechanism.
+You can safely use it with [CursorLoader]s and [ContentObserver]s.

 ### Initial population

 ProviGen will automatically create the needed table for you.